aparra/follower_maze/README.md

 * Input is handled by UserClientHandler and EventClientHandler.
   * UserClientHandler receives users connections and for each user opens a connection in Router component.
   * EventClientHandler receives the events and stores it in a buffer inside Router component.
 * Router has a list of routes.
-Each route is responsible to handle an unique event.
+Each route is responsible for handling an unique event.
 According the event, a Route should update the user information, if required.
 Also a Route returns the users that should notified by event.
-* Delivery process (of routing process) happens in order of sequence events.
-If an event is received but cannot be delivered, it waits in the buffer until your predecessor event is received.
+* Delivery process (of routing process) happens in order of sequence of events.
+If an event is received but cannot be delivered, it waits in the buffer until your predecessor event be received.

-### Design
+### Design code

 ###### Buffer of events
 The events will arrive out of order and should be delivered in order.
 In order to handle this efficiently, a hashtable is used to store events working like a buffer where the **event sequence** is used to identify the event in the hashtable.
 Admitting that there is not sequence duplications, we don't have collisions in hashtable.
-The event will be kept in the buffer until the next to delivery in sequence (predecessor) arrives.
+The event will be stored in the buffer until all predecessor events arrived and delivered in sequence.
 The hashtable ensures constant-time (*O(1)*) stores & lookups, and removes the overhead of sorting or searching in the buffer.

 ###### Threads
 The input is handled by two main threads *UserClientHandler* and *EventClientHandler*.
-There is not race condition between these threads because they handle different kind of events.
+There is not race condition between these threads because they handle different kinds of events.
-In UserClientHandler and EventClientHandler run in parallell but the connections received by each handler runs in a single-thread.
+Both UserClientHandler and EventClientHandler run in parallell, but the connections received by each handler runs in a single-thread.
 It causes slower performance but not generates race condition in handlers and it is easier to test.
-This solution have supported the input, but it can be improved using a multi-thread handler implemented using a thread-pool (if all request are handle by a new thread, there is a problem to manage the threads).
+This solution have supported the input, but it can be improved using a multi-thread handler implemented using a thread-pool (if all requests are handled by a new thread, there will a problem to manage the threads).

 ###### Improvements
 * Implement a thread-pool in each handlers to process to provide parallel processing